CopernicaMarketingSoftware/Documentation/Mailerq/4.0/delivery-properties.md

 ### Normalize line endings

-All lines of the email must be terminated with a linefeed/newline combination: \r\n.
+All lines of the email must be terminated with a linefeed/newline combination:
+`\r\n`.
 If you use other line endings (for example only newlines and no linefeeds) the email might not get delivered, and DKIM signing might fail.
-However, if you set the property "normalize" to 1, MailerQ will automatically convert all line endings to valid linefeed/newline endings.
+However, if you set the property `normalize` to 1, MailerQ will automatically convert all line endings to valid linefeed/newline endings.

 #### MIME header